 - After dinner, you will participate in a short group meeting before bedtime.

-Should You Go to An Inpatient Drug Rehab?
+Should You Go to A Drug Rehab?

-Inpatient rehab programs offer intensive treatment programs.
+Rehab programs offer intensive treatment programs.
 They allow you to focus on your recovery without distractions.

 - Alcoholism: The withdrawal symptoms of alcohol can be painful, severe, and potentially fatal.
 A residential rehab will help you get medically supervised detox and research-based treatment.

-- Opioid addiction: Opioid addiction requires long-term addiction treatment in an inpatient rehab to help prevent the high cases of relapses.
+- Opioid addiction: Opioid addiction requires long-term addiction treatment in an rehab to help prevent the high cases of relapses.

 - Mental Health Illnesses: Many people with drug addiction problems also have co-occurring disorders.
 These disorders need to be managed and treated by qualified professionals.
 Clients with co-occurring disorders also require close monitoring at all times, so a residential rehab would be the ideal option.

 - Polysubstance Abuse: Drug combinations are complex and need specialized care.
-To effectively treat this kind of addiction, inpatient rehabs come highly recommended.
+To effectively treat this kind of addiction, rehabs come highly recommended.